ABI-Tutorials/DTP-Visualisation/source/visualisation.rst

 Add *contours* graphics and choose scale field 'slice' and isovalues=0.
 The slice field is defined as a scalar (single component value) given by the plane equation Ax + By + Cz with the right-hand-side given by the isovalues.
 Experiment with other fields such as lambda, mu, theta (the prolate coordinates) and different isovalues such as 0.7 (or multiple comma-separated isovalues) for these fields.

 Drawing contours/isosurfaces is one of the key techniques for visualising the interior of a 3-D model.
 Often there is a threshold value of a scalar field where interesting or problematic behaviour occurs: where stress exceeds what the material can handle, or where the electric potential of the heart cells rises to a point where the muscle contracts.
-In such case a single image can often communicate the main features of what is happing at that time.
+In such cases a single image can often communicate the main features of what is happing at that time.

 Always rotate, zoom and pan around to see what you have created.